 For all visitors to Port Stephens we ask you to follow the Government guidelines currently in place regarding travel, social gatherings and social distancing.

-While the Port Stephens Visitor Information Centre is closed to the public, our team are available Monday to Friday to help with any enquiries you may have.
-You can phone directly on 1800 808 900 or email email@example.com
+The Port Stephens Visitor Information Centre is now open to the public, our team are available 9:00am-4:00pm daily (Monday to Sunday) to help with any enquiries you may have.
+We ask all visitors entering the centre to sanitise their hands on arrival, follow the social distancing measures in place and do not enter if you have any of the COVID symptoms.
+You can also phone directly on 1800 808 900 or email [email protected].

 For further health advice and downloadable assets on being prepared for COVID-19, protecting yourself and others from getting sick and coping with stress during the outbreak.
 Information and downloads are available here.

 If you have any health questions regarding COVID-19, you can call the National Coronavirus Helpline on 1800 020 080.
 Healthdirect have resources that can answer your Frequently asked questions (FAQs)